Volunteers make a difference! We rely on the hard work, love and commitment of our volunteers in all of our programs.

 - Age 16 and older: can volunteer with no special supervision.

-- Age 13 to 15: must attend orientation and training with a parent or adult over 18.
-This adult must also volunteer with them.
+- Age 13 to 15: must volunteer with an adult that is 18 years or older.
+This adult must also go through the volunteer training process.

-Volunteers may be scheduled for shifts as early as 8:30am on operating days, Monday - Saturday.
+Volunteers can sign up for shifts as early as 9:00am Monday - Saturday.
 Later shifts may run as late as 6:00pm on some of those operating days.
 There are no volunteer opportunities available on Sundays.
 Please check with the Program Coordinator (listed below) for more details about volunteer hours and shifts.

 Volunteer opportunities are categorized by groups: